Greetings Humans of Landlord Broadband,

 What is Happening in our Industry?

-A break-down of the latest quarter in the property industry, by virtue of technological, legal and financial analysis.
+A break-down of the latest quarter (Spring 2021) in the property industry, by virtue of technological, legal and financial analysis.

-This quarter, as the new year begins, there has been lots of end-of year reports coming out with some very interesting information.
+This quarter (Spring 2021), there has been lots of end-of year reports coming out with some very interesting information.
 COVID-19 has led to the extensive use and innovation of technology in the real estate sector.
 MetaProp’s PropTech Confidence Index 2020 states 94% of investors believe COVID-19 “will further accelerate the adoption of PropTech in the real estate industry”.
 With increased investor interest in the sector, real estate could see further innovation and growth in the future.
-According to Property Week’s 2020 Power of PropTech survey, there could be a huge increase in remote working post-COVID as 82% of real estate companies are searching for remote working and digital tools to invest in.
+According to Property Week’s 2020 Power of PropTech survey, there could be a huge increase in remote working post-COVID.
+82% of real estate companies are searching for remote working and digital tools to invest in.
 Remote working allows for increased productivity, money saving (especially on travel) and better inclusivity.
 This is likely to result in the internet and remote working becoming essential for everyday life even post-COVID.

 While every new year brings with it changes to taxation and legislation, this year we can expect an increase in such changes, due to COVID safety regulations and legislation updates.
 To help navigate these changes, Hamilton Fraser have released a useful guide of key legislative dates in 2021 (particularly relevant to landlords), addressing subjects such as Brexit, evictions and taxation.

 Staying aware of and up to date with the COVID regulations for businesses is of course, as important as ever.
 Luckily, it is business as usual here at Landlord Broadband – we are still able to complete bespoke Wi-Fi installations, in line with our COVID-19 Secure Operating Policy.